David and Trevor push back against the winter’s chill with a discussion of these torrid tales of virtue, vice and emotional torment.

 A monthly podcast, discussing a release from the Eclipse Series.

-David and Trevor discuss four early films by one of Japan’s most rigorous and ethically uncompromising directors.
+David and Trevor discuss four wartime movies that launched the career of one of cinema’s most accomplished directors.